Northridge Law LLP

 Jamie Feldman

 Jamie heads the firm’s employment practice, advising employer and individual clients on their most important contentious and non-contentious employment law issues.
-Jamie advises on the full spectrum of employment law matters, with considerable experience advising on complex discrimination issues, managing employees and advising on employee aspects of corporate transactions.
+Alongside Jamie’s sport specific practice, Jamie advises on the full spectrum of employment law matters, with considerable experience advising on complex discrimination issues, managing senior executives and employees and advising on the employment aspects of corporate transactions.
 He also advises on the drafting and negotiation of restraint of trade clauses and other contractual terms.
-Much of Jamie’s work is confidential, but his recent disclosable work highlights include advising Two Circles on the employment aspects of its joint venture with the European Tour and Ryder Cup; acting as trusted advisor to Betway on all its employment law and HR-related matters; advising The FA on the Women’s Super League and employment matters more generally; and advising Bandicoot TV on the employment aspects of The Masked Singer series.
+Much of Jamie’s work is confidential, but his recent disclosable work highlights include advising Thierry Henry, Cesc Fabregas, Gael Clichy and Kolo Toure on their respective managerial/coach appointments; advising The FA on (i) the transfer of its ownership of women’s professional football and (ii) the introduction of a new standard form non-league playing contract in the men’s game; advising StatsBomb on the employment aspects of its sale to Hudl; and acting as trusted advisor to Betway on all its employment law and HR-related matters.
 Jamie is a member of the Employment Lawyers Association.
-Jamie was also an Executive Trustee of Stonewall Football Club for 9 years, and has appeared across multiple media outlets to discuss the topic of discrimination in sports.
+Jamie was also an Executive Trustee of Stonewall Football Club for 9 years, and has previously appeared across multiple media outlets to discuss the topic of discrimination in sports.

 Oliver Harland